hnieto/DVD-Video-Archiver/README.md

 ## Create ISO

 Make sure your DVD is mounted.
 Check the `Create ISO` option and fill in the following text boxes in the GUI:
 * Output Directory
 * Output File Name
 * DVD Directory

 The `dd` command line utility is then used to create an ISO disk image from the DVD.
 An MD5 and SHA-1 checksum are produced once the ISO has been created.
 There is no need to fill in the `ISO FIle` text box since this information will not be used during the ISO creation process.

 **IMPORTANT**
 If the master DVD is encrypted, `libdvdread` and `libdvdcss` must be installed before attempting to produce a SIP using this application.
-You can download the `libreadcss.pkg` from [here](http://download.videolan.org/pub/videolan/libdvdcss/1.2.11/macosx/).
+You can download the `libdvdcss.pkg` from [here](http://download.videolan.org/pub/videolan/libdvdcss/1.2.11/macosx/).
 This application is only intended to be used with legally purchased DVDs.

 ## Create MKV

 To convert from an ISO disc image to an MKV container, make sure to mount the ISO first by double clicking it.
 Once mounted, select `Create Matroska` from the `Optional Attributes` section and fill in the following text boxes:
 * Output Directory
 * Output File Name
 * DVD Directory
 * ISO File

 The `DVD Directory` is used by MediaInfo to extract the DVD metadata and create an XML file.
-FFMPEG will then use this technical data and `ISO File` to generate an Matroska file more accurately.
+FFMPEG will then use this technical data and `ISO File` to generate a Matroska file more accurately.
 An MD5 and SHA-1 checksum are produced once the MKV has been created.

 ## Create MP4

 To convert from an ISO to a streaming MP4 file, make sure to mount the ISO first by double clicking it.
 Once mounted, select `Create MP4` from the `Optional Attributes` section and fill in the following text boxes:
 * Output Directory
 * Output File Name
 * DVD Directory
 * ISO File

 Although MediaInfo will extract the DVD's metadata using the `DVD Directory`, it will not be used by HandBrakeCLI to perform the conversion.
 In this scenario, the information extracted by MediaInfo is purely for logging purposes.